minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 @main_logit, show similar trends as the linear probability models above.
 When regressing Vote against the contribution and control variables, see column 1 in
-@main_logit, we see that pro-environmental contributions affect a pro-environmental vote positively, and anti-environemtal contributions negatively.
+@main_logit, we see that pro-environmental contributions affect a pro-environmental vote positively, and anti-environmental contributions negatively.
 Given that these coefficients have the same signs and significance level, I conclude that these results are robust.
 When looking at the conditional logit from columns 2,3 and 4 in @main_logit, these results are also highly